 Another stagnation line runs spanwise along the trailing edge.
 It marks the place where air that passed above the wing rejoins air that passed below the wing.

 We see that at moderate or high angles of attack, the forward stagnation line is found well below and aft of the leading edge of the wing.
 The air that meets the wing just above the stagnation line will backtrack toward the nose of the airplane, flow up over the leading edge, and then flow aft along the top of the wing.

-Figure 3.3 introduces some additional useful concepts.
 Since the air near the wing is flowing at all sorts of different speeds and directions, the question arises of what is the “true” airspeed in the wind tunnel.
 The logical thing to do is to measure the velocity of the free stream; that is, at a point well upstream, before it has been disturbed by the wing.

 The pulsed streamers give us a lot of information.
 Regions where the pulsed streamers have been stretched out are high velocity regions.
 This is pretty easy to see; each pulsed streamer lasts exactly 10 milliseconds, so if it covers a long distance in that time it must be moving quickly.
-The maximum velocity produced by this wing at this angle of attack is about twice the free-stream velocity.
+The maximum velocity produced by this wing at this angle of attack is approximately twice the free-stream velocity.
 Airfoils can be very effective at speeding up the air.

 Conversely, regions where the pulsed streamers cover a small distance in those 10 milliseconds must be low-velocity regions.
 The minimum velocity is zero.
 That occurs near the front and rear stagnation lines.